 What do goldfish eat?

 Goldfish are natural omnivores.
-In the wild, their diet mainly consists insects and different kind of plants.
+In the wild, their diet mainly consists of insects and different kinds of plants.
 However, in captivity, they are often fed with specific goldfish food.

 How long can goldfish live without food?

 One of the first questions new owners ask themselves.
 Well, you don’t need to worry.
 Your goldfish can survive several weeks without food.
 However, if you are on vacation or out of town for more than that, ask your friends to feed your goldfish.
 Actually, most of the health problems occur because of overfeeding, not the opposite.

 You can buy goldfish food in the local pet stores or online.
 It’s a good thing to support the local stores, but they are making more and more difficult for us fish keepers, cause they are overpricing their products.
 However, is your choice after all.

 There are a lot of high-quality foods on the market today and it’s hard to decide what would be the best choice for your goldfish.
 However, we did our research and narrowed down the best choices and it became obvious that Aqueon Goldfish Flakes stood out as one of the best.